sayanroy1230/Website-translator_Extension/README.md

     cd Website-translator_Extension
     ```

-3. Follow the browser-specific instructions to load the extension:
+## Follow the instructions to load the extension in Chrome:

-## For Chrome

 1. Open Chrome and go to `chrome://extensions/`.
 2. Enable "Developer mode" in the top right corner.